 As is always the case, undergraduates must also complete any trainings required by the specific type of research being conducted, including, e.g., any required Environmental Health and Safety trainings.

-What will I have access to in the Summer 2021 academic term?
+What will students have access to in the summer term?

-Summer 2021 will be considered an official part of the 2020-2021 academic year, but the policies that usually apply to Summer terms in any year -- which are different from those policies that apply to Fall and Spring semesters -- will apply this year as well.
+Summer term is an official part of the 2020-2021 academic year, but it is still optional for students (i.e., students are not required to enroll in Summer 2021) and the policies that usually apply to summer terms in any year — which are different from those policies that apply to Fall and Spring semesters — will apply this year as well.
 While students can take as few summer credits as they like, students can earn a maximum of 8 points of credit in Summer A and a maximum of 8 points of credit in Summer B, for a maximum of 16 points of summer credit in Summer.

-If a student is enrolled in Fall 2020 and Spring 2021, and then enrolls in Summer coursework at Columbia, that student will be eligible for tuition-free credits in Summer 2021 for the amount of credits that bring the student to 40 points of credit for the academic year.
-For example, if a student completes 13 credits in Fall and 16 credits in Spring, that student would be eligible to take up to 11 credits of Summer coursework tuition-free to reach the 40 credits covered in the year’s tuition.
+Students enrolled in fall and spring terms, may enroll in summer term coursework at Columbia for tuition-free credits for the amount of credits that bring the student to 40 points of credit for the academic year.
+For example, if a student completes 13 credits in fall and 16 credits in spring, that student would be eligible to take up to 11 credits of summer coursework tuition-free to reach the 40 credits covered in the year’s tuition.
 Students may exceed 40 credits for the year through Summer coursework, but will be charged tuition for each point of credit beyond the year’s maximum total of 40 points.

-These policies for Summer 2021 apply to seniors who are graduating in 2021, as well as to continuing students.
-There will be three degree conferral dates for seniors graduating in 2021, depending on their intent to take coursework in Summer 2021: May 2021, June 2021, or October 2021.
+These policies for summer term apply to seniors who are graduating in 2021, as well as to continuing students.
+There will be three degree conferral dates for seniors graduating in 2021, depending on their intent to take coursework in Summer 2021: May 2021, June 2021 or October 2021.

-Students who apply for the May 2021 conferral date and complete all requirements by the end of Spring 2021 are not eligible for Summer courses.
+Students who apply for the May 2021 conferral date and complete all requirements by the end of spring term are not eligible for summer term courses.

-Students who apply for the June 2021 conferral date are eligible for courses in Summer A only, whether or not they have completed all degree requirements by the end of Spring 2021.
+Students who apply for the June 2021 conferral date are eligible for courses in Summer A only, whether or not they have completed all degree requirements by the end of spring term.
 They must complete all degree requirements by the end of Summer A.

 Students who apply for the October 2021 conferral date are eligible for Summer A and Summer B and Summer (full) courses, whether or not they have completed all degree requirements by the end of Spring 2021 or by the end of Summer A. They must complete all degree requirements by the end of Summer B.